elephantscale/es-training-new/spark/slides/SPARK-Intro.md

 * Too many files
    - As data keeps accumulating, number of files increase over time, and performance decreases
-   - The problem is exarcebated when there are too many small files
+   - The problem is exacerbated when there are too many small files

 * Not high performant
    - Querying growing dataset takes longer and longer
    - Partitioning can help, but it is a rigid scheme and not very flexible

 * Data quality issues
-   - Schema changing overtime can introduce incompatiblities
+   - Schema changing overtime can introduce incompatibilities

 ---

 ## Delta Lake

-* An **opinionated approch** to building Data Lakes
+* An **opinionated approach** to building Data Lakes

 * Brings best of data warehousing and data lakes